billzo/xbooxp/trunk/README.txt

 EVERYTIME in CLI just to test their program, right?

-3. How do i build a Xboo cable?
+3. How do i build a xboo cable?

 It's REALLY EASY.
 No need to be an engineer.
 But making one will make others believe you are        ;)